TheJanusStream/symbios-avatar/README.md

 Each avatar is its own record — a wardrobe, not a single pinned identity — and `network.symbios.avatar.profile` names the default.

-Two consequences of the protocol shape the record and are worth knowing before adding fields:
+Three things shape the record and are worth knowing before adding fields:

 - **There is no float type.** The data model omits floating point so records have one canonical encoding, so axes are stored as thousandths and lengths as